Getting a Mortgage with 3 or 4 People

 Perhaps the most important part of any mortgage application is the mortgage affordability.
 For a multi-person mortgage, this can help significantly as there are more people to spread the affordability across.

-For example, two people buying a property for £200,000 with a 10% deposit will be required to show an affordability of £90,000 each.
+This is a simplified illustration.
+In practice, lenders assess combined income and expenditure rather than splitting the required borrowing evenly between applicants.
 Now, if this was spread across 3 people, the calculation and affordability check becomes £60,000 each for equal shares.
 And finally, with four people, the calculation and affordability costs further reduce to £45,000 each, for equal shares.

 At this point, it simply becomes a number game.
-In short: the more people you can spread the affordability cost across, the ‘individual’ affordability costs will be less.
+In short: the more people you can spread the affordability cost across, the individual affordability burden will be lower.

 How Much Can You Borrow?